hemantksingh/messup-learn/practice/Roles and Hiring.md

 ## Infrastructure/Cloud Architect

-Someone who can work within organizations to bring **people, processes and products** together to enable continuous delivery of value to end users.
+Someone who can put the DevOps definition in [DevOps and Delivery](../fundamentals/platform/DevOps%20and%20Delivery.md) into practice inside an organization.

-* Transforming infra/ops departments (i.e. reorganising them and getting them to adopt agile practices across the department, bridging silos and adopt DevOps culture by having **cross functional teams** capable of building, running, securing and supporting their apps.
+* Transforming infra/ops departments (i.e. reorganising them and getting them to adopt agile practices across the department, bridging silos and adopt DevOps culture) by having **cross functional teams** capable of building, running, securing and supporting their apps.

-* People who know what it's like to shape and manage Cloud migrations strategies, who can talk to a client about the impact of moving to cloud on their budgeting **moving from CapEx to OpEx** (e.g moving from owning a car to renting a car), managing technical budgets and pros and cons of adoption of IAAS, PAAS or FAAS.
+* People who know what it's like to shape and manage Cloud migrations strategies, who can talk to a client about the impact of moving to cloud on their budgeting **moving from CapEx to OpEx** (e.g moving from owning a car to renting a car), managing technical budgets and pros and cons of adoption of IaaS, PaaS or FaaS.

 * Driving operational excellence - understand change management (e.g. CI/CD workflows, rollback and backup strategies), incident management and security auditing controls